-If you hope to comprehend the history, value, and significance of European art and architecture [a major part of what you’ll see in Europe], your pre-trip reading should also include another early Rick Steves book, revered almost as gospel by his legions of followers: Rick Steves Europe 101.
+If you hope to comprehend the history, value, and significance of European art and architecture [a major part of what you travel to Europe to see], your pre-trip reading should also include another early Rick Steves book, revered almost as gospel by his legions of followers: Rick Steves Europe 101.

-Like reading your map before a road trip, this Rick Steves guide gives you some idea of where you're going.
+Like reading a map before a road trip, this Rick Steves guide gives you a reference to where you're going.

-Add to these, any of his 30+ other easy to read and understand Rick Steves Travel Guides [20 of which are updated each year], and you can’t fail to have an innovative and exciting European travel vacation, no matter which part of Europe you visit.
+Add to these, any of his 30+ other easy to read and comprehend Rick Steves Travel Guides [20 of which are updated annually], and you can’t fail to have an innovative and exciting European travel vacation, no matter which part of the Continent you visit.

-For use while traveling, these audios in-clude walking tours with Rick's descrip-tive [and often humorous] commentary, plus navigation tips for top sights and landmarks, notable museums, major churches and cathedrals, and city areas of historical interest throughout Britain, France, and Italy.
+To be used while traveling, these audios include walking tours with Rick's descrip-tive [and often humorous] commentary, plus navigation tips for top sights and landmarks, notable museums, major churches and cathedrals, and city areas of historical interest throughout Britain, France, and Italy.

-At home, you can download and listen to Rick's special book editions on Iran and European Christmas traditions, or travel clips from his TV shows, archives of his weekly radio shows, and individual audio versions of his U.S. travel lectures.
+At home, you can download Rick's special book editions on Europe Christmas tra-ditions and Iran, as well as travel clips from his TV shows, archives of his weekly radio shows, and individual audio versions of his U.S. travel lectures.

 Even as our global world continues to shrink, Rick has made it his personal objec-tive [not to mention his life’s work] to encourage every traveler to Europe to do it differently.

-And through his Rick Steves Travel Guides he provides the means and the knowledge for all travelers to see Europe as more familiar than it is foreign.
+And through his Rick Steves Travel Guides he provides the means and the know-ledge for travelers to see Europe as more familiar than it is foreign.

-Rick recently added several full-color pocket guides to his growing list of can't do without guidebooks.
+Rick recently added several full-color pocket guides to his growing list of can't do without travel books.

-In each guide you'll find Rick's top walking tours, info on major sights, his personal recommendations for hotels and restaurants, plus the familiar Rick Steves commentary and practical content.
+In them you'll find Rick's top walking tours, up to date information on major sights, personal recommendations for hotels and restaurants, and the familiar Rick Steves commentary and practical content.

-Rick uses them himself - and he says they're great!
-[You can check them out here.]
+Rick uses them himself when he travels - and he says they're great!

 For more tips on selecting the best Europe travel guide for your trip, see

 Before you go, follow one of Rick's suggestions: tear out and take with you only the sections of your Europe guidebook that will be most helpful.
-This eliminates having to carry whole books throughout your trip, especially since luggage weight is such an issue with the airlines.
+This eliminates having to carry entire books during your trip, especially since luggage weight has become such an issue with airlines.

 Pare down the printed material you travel with to the bare-bones-best ideas, and as Rick suggests: before you return home, give it away to fellow travelers you meet on the road.